ViralLove/amanita/docs/concept/Network-Economy.md

 # Network Economy - AMANITA Ecosystem

 ## Overview
 This document describes the network economy principles of the AMANITA ecosystem, based on social mining, financial responsibility of participants, and selective invite distribution.
-The ecosystem implements a three-tier token system with social capital mechanisms.
+The ecosystem implements a multi-token system with social capital mechanisms: $LOVECOIN (social mining), $LGOV (governance), $AMANITA (decentralized seller emission), and SpiralEngine (invite system).

 **Related Documentation:**
 - **[README.md](../README.md)** — Project overview and getting started guide
-- **[Architecture Overview](architecture-overview.md)** — System architecture and component interactions
+- **[Architecture Overview](../tech/architecture-overview.md)** — System architecture and component interactions

 **Context:** This document provides the economic foundation for the Amanita ecosystem, detailing how social interactions create value through blockchain-based reputation systems.
 It complements the technical architecture by explaining the "why" behind the smart contract design decisions.